offlinesec/offlinesec-client/docs/how_to_prepare_sap_softs.md

 ![Screenshot](./img/softs_button.png)
 4. You can see the window with installed software components and their versions.<br />
 ![Screenshot](./img/installed_softs.png)
 5. Now you need to copy all inforantion to text file.
-Please highlight first line then press Ctrl+A (select all) and Ctrl+C (copy information to buffer).
+Please highlight first line then press Ctrl+A (select all) and Ctrl+C (copy to buffer).
-Create new text file and insert information from the buffer.
+Create new text file (.txt extension) and insert all data from the buffer.
 The file should look like this:<br />
 ![Screenshot](./img/text_softs.png)

 * Important Note: if you encounter the following error message